Black & White (The Maine album): Release

-"Right Girl" was released as the first promotional single from the album, peaking at number 25 on the Billboard Rock Digital Song Sales chart on the week of July 31, 2010.
-A music video for the song was released on November 24.
+In support of the album, the band embarked on their first headlining tour from July to August 2010, An Evening with The Maine.
+A music video for "Right Girl" was released on November 24, directed by former A Rocket to the Moon drummer, Loren Brinton.
 In March, the group went on a tour of the UK.
 "Don't Stop Now" was released as a free download through the group's Facebook profile.
 A video for "Listen to Your Heart" premiered via PureVolume on July 1.
 Throughout July, the group released a multi-part documentary about the making of the album.